-Students were asked if they had a solution to a global problem, and six teams responded – but you’ll have to find out their solutions for yourself at UBC's World's Challenge Challenge finals on February 8th.
+Students were asked if they had a solution to a global problem, and six teams responded.

 Dear global problems: meet your challengers

-Six student teams have been selected to present their global solutions to a panel of judges for a chance to win $6,000.
-Plus, the winner will compete with schools across the world and represent UBC at the International World’s Challenge Challenge at Western University.
+Six student teams were selected to present their global solutions to a panel of judges for a chance to win $6,000.
+The winning team went on to compete with schools across the world and represent UBC at the International World’s Challenge Challenge at Western University in June 2018.

 Rachel, like a lot of the competitors, saw the Challenge as an opportunity for her ideas to come to fruition beyond the scope of this competition: “We didn’t want to just think in hypotheticals for the sake of this challenge; we want to create something we can actually pilot.”